A Variational Inequality Perspective on Generative Adversarial Networks

-To handle constraints such as parameter clipping~\citep{arjovsky2017wasserstein}, we present a \emph{projected} version of theses algorithms, where $P_\Omega[\vomega']$ denotes the projection of~$\vomega'$ onto~$\Omega$ (see \S\ref{app:definitions}).
+To handle constraints such as parameter clipping~\citep{arjovsky2017wasserstein}, we gave a \emph{projected} version of these algorithms, where $P_\Omega[\vomega']$ denotes the projection of~$\vomega'$ onto~$\Omega$ (see \S\ref{app:definitions}).
 Note that when $\Omega = \RR^d$, the projection is the identity mapping (unconstrained setting).
-In order to prove the convergence of these three algorithms we will assume that $F$ is monotone:
+In order to prove the convergence of these four algorithms, we will assume that $F$ is monotone: